 - Accountability / Transparency - offers customers a robust data processing containing strong privacy commitments.
 It contains data transfer frameworks ensuring that customers can lawfully transfer personal data to Salesforce outside of the European Economic.

 - Data Portability - Salesforce Platform helps customers’ requests to export their data.
 Data can be extracted via both UI-driven as well as API-driven methods, including reports and report/dashboard APIs, data loader, Apex, SOAP and REST APIs, and third-party ETL tools.

 - Restriction of Processing - On the Salesforce Platform, records can be identified, exported, and deleted upon receiving a verified request to restrict processing.
 If the restriction is lifted later, the records can be re-imported.

 - Security - Salesforce has security built into every layer of the Platform.
 The infrastructure layer comes with replication, backup, and disaster recovery planning.
-Network services has encryption in transit and advanced threat detection.
+Network services have encryption in transit and advanced threat detection.
 Application services implement identity, authentication, and user permissions.
-Salesforce also offer san additional layer of trust with Salesforce Shield, including Platform Encryption, Event Monitoring, and Field Audit Trail.
+Salesforce also offers san additional layer of trust with Salesforce Shield, including Platform Encryption, Event Monitoring, and Field Audit Trail.

 - The Salesforce Spring ’18 release provided updates to help support GDPR including: